 Born on the Black Range of New Mexico around 1825, Victorio was raised as a member of the Chihenne Apache.
 Though little is known of his early life, it is said that he may have been part Mexican.
-His sister was the famous woman warrior, Lozen, or “Dextrous Horse Thief”.
+His sister was the famous woman warrior, Lozen, or “Dextrous Horse Thief.”

-The area, claimed by Victorio to be their ancestral homeland, initially served the Apache well and generally, they were content.
+The area, claimed by Victorio to be their ancestral homeland, initially served the Apache well, and generally, they were content.
 The population on the reservation grew to more than 3,000.
-However, the rations provided by the government were not substantial enough to feed them all and they soon started to stray from the reservation, foraging on their own.
+However, the rations provided by the government were not substantial enough to feed them all, and they soon started to stray from the reservation, foraging on their own.
 Before long, they were blamed for every depredation in the surrounding area, most of which were actually the work of Mexican bandits.
-In August 1871, the Army recommended removal of the Apache from Ojo Caliente to the Tularosa Valley, some seventy miles to the northwest.
+In August 1871, the Army recommended the removal of the Apache from Ojo Caliente to the Tularosa Valley, some seventy miles to the northwest.

 On October 14, 1880, Victorio and his people were surprised by Mexican troops who killed Victorio and his warriors.
 Only women and children survived the confrontation and were held prisoners in Chihuahua City for the next several years.